Skip to main content

 Man wanted in string of home invasions targeting young girls

-OAKLAND COUNTY, Mich. – The Oakland County Sheriff’s Office is advising residents to keep their windows and doors locked as they search for a suspect who allegedly choked a 10-year-old girl during a home invasion.
+The Oakland County Sheriff’s Office has advised residents to keep their windows and doors locked as they search for the suspect who allegedly choked a 10-year-old girl during a home invasion.

 This comes as authorities are investigating four attempted or successful home invasions in Pontiac involving a man targeting young girls.